 The following graph shows the ethnicities of employees in NHS Borders by percentage of the total workforce.
 International Recruitment is enriching our workforce in terms of the mix of races and ethnicities joining us.
 NHS Borders has seen a significant contingent of nurses join us from Northern India and we also have recruits from Egypt and the Middle East.
-The Equality, Diversity & Inclusion in Employment Group is looking to commission some externally-sourced Feiguality: & clivensitye of staff by ethnic group in NHS Borders (E&D) training to help raise cultural awareness inside the
+The Equality, Diversity & Inclusion in Employment Group is looking to commission some equality & Diversity training to help raise cultural awareness.